kate-carter/kate-carter.github.io/index.md

 Developing a system for automatic co-speech gesture recognition using whatever I can get my hands on (and some unrelated side quests).
 Project developed within the Distributed Little Red Hen Lab at Case Western Reserve University and MULTIDATA.
+Contact: kxc750@case.edu